Letters About Literature in Illinois FAQ Illinois Center for the Book

-For the purposes of this contest, please address all letters about any religious book of sacred texts or scriptures to the known or attributed human author of the particular book read by the student.
+Please address all letters about any religious book of sacred texts or scriptures to the known or attributed human author of the particular book read by the student.

 Will letters be published if selected as winners?

-The letters of the Illinois winners will be published on the Illinois Center for the Book website.
+Yes.
+The letters of the winners will be published on the Illinois Center for the Book website.
 If the entry is selected as a winner, the student's parent or legal guardian will be contacted for permission to publish the student's name, grade, school, hometown, and letter on the website.

 Where should Illinois entries be submitted?